discue/paddle-integration-mongodb/README_SUBSCRIPTION_HYDRATION.md

   - [Hydrate subscription created](#hydrate-subscription-created)
   - [Hydrate subscription cancelled](#hydrate-subscription-cancelled)

 :information_source: The API component of this module will be loaded asynchronously to preserve backwards compatibility with commonjs.
-This is achieved by returning a proxy for the entire `paddle-integration-firestore` module.
+This is achieved by returning a proxy for the entire `paddle-integration-mongodb` module.
 The reactivity a proxy provides allows us to add the API module then at a later point to the module instance.
 The drawback is, we do not return named exports and, therefore, cannot not enable destructuring in ES modules.

 ## Hydrate subscription created
 Fetches subscription-related information from Paddle API to initialize the local storage.
 Has various safety measures to ensure users **cannot** hydrate their own subscriptions from already existing ones.